 The Four Day Work Week - Final comments from the Directors

-We first started our trial of the 4DWW in February 2020.
-After close to 12 months on trial, we have decided that it works sufficiently well for us to implement it permanently.
+February 2020 and, after close to 12 months, we think it now works sufficiently well to implement permanently.
 We’ve had a lot of interest from others about our experiment, so we thought we’d pass on some of our learnings.

 The Initial Objective

 When we started, we wanted to keep profitability at the same level but improve productivity by 20%, so we could all enjoy a 3-day weekend and without compromising on client service standards.
 The benefits of doing the same amount of work activity in fewer days was expected to result in higher employee engagement, which meant we should see:

 - Fewer sick days / less absenteeism